CodeWithGroup/CodeWithGroup.github.io/README.md

 ## Pull requests

-Please submit pull requests with useful descriptions, if you don't know how to use pull requests ask in [our Slack group](https://www.codewith.org.uk/contact).
+Please submit pull requests with useful descriptions, if you don't know how to use pull requests ask in [our Discord group](https://www.codewith.org.uk/contact).

 ## Testing